BeOpen-project/ckan/doc/maintaining/tracking.rst

 Page View Tracking
 ==================

-CKAN has a core extension already installed that allows the system to anonymously track visits to pages of your site.
-You ca use this tracking data to:
+CKAN can track visits to pages of your site and use this tracking data to:

 * Sort datasets by popularity
 * Highlight popular datasets and resources